haqq-network/haqq/docs/guides/validators/overview.md

 Haqq is based on [Tendermint](https://github.com/tendermint/tendermint/blob/master/docs/introduction/what-is-tendermint.md), which relies on a set of validators that are responsible for committing new blocks in the blockchain.
 These validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator's private key.

+There is an error here, not 300 validators, but a maximum of 150 validators.
 Validator candidates can bond their own staking tokens and have the tokens "delegated", or staked, to them by token holders.
 The **{{ $themeConfig.project.testnet_denom }}** is Haqq's native token.
 At its onset, Haqq will launch with 300 validators.
 The validators are determined by who has the most stake delegated to them — the top 300 validator candidates with the most stake will become Haqq validators.

 Validators and their delegators will earn {{ $themeConfig.project.testnet_denom }}s as block provisions and tokens as transaction fees through execution of the Tendermint consensus protocol.
 Initially, transaction fees will be paid in Photons but in the future, any token in the Cosmos ecosystem will be valid as fee tender if it is whitelisted by governance.
 Note that validators can set commission on the fees their delegators receive as additional incentive.